The Blizzard – Magicka Warden PvP Build

 Witchmother’s Potent Brew (Max Health, Magicka and Magicka Recovery)

 1: Breton: This is my favorite race for this build personally.
-You get some maximum magicka, spell cost reduction, but even better, you get an absolutely massive boost to your spell resistance, which just makes you that much tankier and hard to kill.
-This isnt the highest damaging option, but is the tankiest, which is why I chose it.
+You get some maximum magicka, spell cost reduction, and an absolutely massive boost to your spell resistance, which just makes you that much tankier and harder to kill.

-2: Argonian: Maximum sustain option; if you run this you’ll definitely be able to squeeze more damage out of the build (change recovery jewelry glyph to spell damage) because of how much extra sustain you’ll be getting from drinking potions.
-The increased healing and healing received, combined with the increased health, will also help in overall tankability.
+2: Argonian: Maximum sustain option; if you run this you’ll be able to squeeze a little more damage out of the build (can change recovery jewelry glyph to spell damage) because of how much extra sustain you’ll be getting from drinking potions.
+The increased healing, combined with the increased health, will also help in overall tankability a bit.

 Tri-Stat (Bugloss, Columbine and Mountain Flower)